5G-MAG/rt-wui/README.md

-# Web User Interface for MBMS Modem, MBMS Middleware and Application.
+# MBMS Web User Interface

 This repository holds the Web User Interface for the MBMS Modem, MBMS Middleware and Applicaiton within the 5G-MAG Reference Tools.